Skip to main content

 Preventing future errors

 The dream engine learns from corrections.
 If you fix the same type of error repeatedly, the extraction process adapts.
-Your vault gets more accurate over time.
+Your memory gets more accurate over time.